Child Custody, Support & Parental Allocation

 The ability of each parent to encourage and foster an ongoing relationship between the child and the other parent

 Whether or not either parent is a sex offender

 Efficiently Resolving Support Matters

 Issues related to child support and spousal maintenance are often highly contentious, with each spouse vying for their own interests.
 Illinois courts have guidelines in place for determining the amount and duration of the support awards.
 But having an attorney advocating for your best interests can significantly increase your chance of a positive outcome.

-Get the support and guidance you need by working with Goldstein Law Offices in Highland Park.
+Get the support and guidance you need by working within Highland Park.
 We have more than four decades of experience and a track record of successful results.

 To ensure a spouse has the financial capacity to support themselves, a judge may order the other spouse to pay spousal maintenance.
 However, the judge is not required to award support.
 To determine if maintenance is appropriate, the court weighs factors such as the needs of each party, the amount of income and property available to each spouse, potential earning capacity and the duration of the marriage.